Get

 The Kerry Blue Terrier is a rare terrier breed that is often revered for its beautiful blue coat.
 These spunky little dogs are cheerful and adventurous, ready to march through anything that might come their way.
 These are definitely the kinds of dogs who enjoy walks, dog parks, and open-field adventures.

-You better watch out when you mix a Chihuahua with a Kerry Blue Terrier.
-Both of these dogs are exceptionally strong-willed and very territorial.
+You better watch out if you adopt this Chihuahua Terrier mix.
+Both of these dogs are exceptionally strong-willed and can be very territorial.
 So early socialization is an absolute must if you get one of these hybrids.

 9. Chihuahua x Miniature Schnauzer